 To reduce the risk of guitars touching in the case.
 K & M builds a stand that has individual dividers to protect against this sort of damage.
 This unique style prevents the guitars from spinning in the case and touching another guitar.
 Look at the K & M Guitar Stand.
 Safe for Guitar finishes.

 The K & M Guitar Stand holds up to 5 Guitars.
 Has built in easy fold down arm for portability.
 Uses are for Electric, Acoustic, Bass guitars.
 In the studio, at home or at the gig.
-See the current price at Guitar Center.
+See current price on Amazon.

 Stage Guitar Stand & Guitar Chair

 Another guitar stand choice for the stage.
 Is the stand that is built into the chair.
 It is very economical, and folds for easy transport.
 See guitar chairs for studio gig and lifestyle.